karlyndiary/Amazon-API-EDA/README.md

 ## Data Description
 - id : Primary Key of the laptop
-- title: Title of the laptop listing
+- product_name: Name of the laptop listing
 - price: Current price of the laptop
-- brand: Brand name
-- mrp: Original price before any discounts
 - discount_percent: Discount percentage
+- stars: Number of stars the product has received
 - rating: Customer rating of the product
-- stars: Number of stars the product has received
 - total_purchased: Total number of units purchased
 - deal: Indicates if the product is part of a special deal
-- style_name: Style or variant of the laptop
+- device_setup: Whether the product has device setup or not
+- brand: Brand name
-- model_name: Model name of the laptop
+- model: Model name of the laptop
-- screen_size: Size of the laptop screen
-- color: Color of the laptop
-- hard_disk_size: Size of the hard disk
-- cpu_model: Model of the CPU
+- processor: Brand of the processor
 - ram: Amount of RAM in the laptop
+- storage: Size of storage
 - operating_system: Operating system of the laptop
-- graphic_card: Type of graphic card included
-- software: Additional software included with the laptop
+- color: Color of the laptop
-- stock: Availability of the product
+- weight: Weight of the laptop
-- ships_from: Location from where the product ships
-- resolution: Screen resolution of the laptop
+- screen_resolution: Screen resolution of the laptop
+- screen_size: Size of the laptop screen
-- processor_brand: Brand of the processor
+- condition: State of the laptop (New or Refurbished)
-- service: Additional services provided with the product

-## Data Cleaning in MS SQL Server

-- [] price - remove comma and dot
-- [] rating - remove the word rating
-- [] mrp - remove sign and comma
-- [] ram - remove gb
-- [] storage - extract all with ssd
-- [] star - mean value for missing
-- [] screen size - convert cm to inches and maybe remove inches

 ## Dashboard